coviccinelle/WebDevNewbie/youtube_course/nodejs-reactjs-chat/backend/README.md

     - ReactJs

 What I should have done differently?
     - Maybe start with rocket chat from the beginning.
-It has a free version with unlimited messages
+It has a free version with unlimited messages.
+(Okay they said $0/user/month...
+What does that even mean)